Military satellite: Military reconnaissance satellites

 The first military use of satellites was for reconnaissance.

-In the United States the first formal military satellite programs, Weapon System 117L, was developed in the mid 1950s.
+In the United States the first formal military satellite programs, Weapon System 117L, was developed in the mid-1950s.
 Within this program a number of sub-programs were developed including Corona.
 Satellites within the Corona program carried different code names.
 The first launches were code named Discoverer.
 This mission was a series of reconnaissance satellites, designed to enter orbit, take high-resolution photographs and then return the payload to Earth via parachute.
-Discoverer 1, the first mission, was launched on 28 February 1959 although it didn't carry a payload being intended as a test flight to prove the technology.} Corona was followed by other programs including Canyon (seven launches between 1968 and 1977), Aquacade and Orion (stated by US Government sources to be extremely large).
+Discoverer 1, the first mission, was launched on 28 February 1959 although it didn't carry a payload being intended as a test flight to prove the technology.
+Corona was followed by other programs including Canyon (seven launches between 1968 and 1977), Aquacade and Orion (stated by US Government sources to be extremely large).
 There have also been a number of subsequent programs including Magnum and Trumpet, but these remain classified and therefore many details remain speculative.

 The Soviet Union began the Almaz (Алмаз) program in the early 1960s.
 This program involved placing space stations in Earth orbit as an alternative to satellites.
 Three stations were launched between 1973 and 1976: Salyut 2, Salyut 3 and Salyut 5.
 Following Salyut 5, the Soviet Ministry of Defence judged in 1978 that the time consumed by station maintenance outweighed the benefits relative to automatic reconnaissance satellites.

-In 2015, United States military space units, and commercial satellite operator Intelsat, became concerned about apparent reconnaissance test maneuvers by Russian Luch (or Olymp) satellite which was launched in September 2014, when it maneuvered between the Intelsat 7 and Intelsat 901 satellites which are located only half a degree from one another in geosynchronous orbit.
+In 2015, United States military space units and commercial satellite operator Intelsat became concerned about apparent reconnaissance test maneuvers by the Russian satellite Olymp-K, launched in September 2014, when it maneuvered between Intelsat 7 and Intelsat 901, which are located only half a degree from one another in geosynchronous orbit.